jacob-long/jtools/README.md

 interactions.
 Support for the `survey` package's `svyglm` objects is a common theme throughout.

+**Note**: This is beta software.
+Bugs are possible, both in terms of code-breaking errors and more pernicious errors of mistaken computation.

 ## Installation

 If you don't have `devtools` installed, first install it.